 But while you could certainly argue that slavery was probably the dominant issue, and the final straw that made conflict inevitable, it hardly muddies the water to consider also the lengthy history of provocation and reprisal leading up to the War, much of which had little or nothing to do with the “peculiar institution.”

 For more than a century leading up to the War, the South had essentially been an economic colony of the North, and was treated as such.
 Southerners rightfully nursed the grudge that they were little more than a source of cheap labor and raw materials for the far more developed North.
-Southerners frequently noted the irony of a North that endlessly criticized slavery, yet eagerly gobbled up the products of the slave economy, such as cotton and sugar.
-The South’s principals product, cotton, was an enormously important part of the overall American economy, the country’s chief export for more than seven decades running, and a commodity valued all over the world.
+Southerners drily noted the hypocrisy of a North that endlessly criticized slavery, yet eagerly gobbled up the products of the slave economy, such as cotton and sugar.
+The South’s principals product, cotton, was an enormously important part of the overall American economy, the country’s chief export for decades running, and a commodity valued all over the world.

 The issue came to a head with the passage of the Tariff Act of 1828, which threatened to cripple the Southern economy by triggering a sharp hike in the cost of living.
 At the same time, the Act protected the interests of ultra-wealthy Northern industrialists, a serious provocation to millions of Southerners effectively living under the heels of this distant ruling class.
 So in an instant, long-simmering Southern resentment turned to white-hot rage.
 The Tariff of Abominations, as it soon came to be called, is widely regarded as the point of no return in the long march to war.
 After its passage, some kind of armed conflict was essentially only a matter of time.
 The State of South Carolina, under the leadership of John Calhoun, threatened to secede if the Tariff was not repealed.
 And with the issue of secession now on the table, other Southern states, nursing grievances of their own, took note.